 Of course some rangehoods are quieter than others but they all consist basically of a noisy fan motor vibrating in a tin can.
 The noise of a rangehood originates with the fan motor of course it it's working hard to move air through the ducting to the outdside and this necessarily creates more noise.
 Any constriction or obstruction in the ducting will in crease back-pressure, make the motor work and vibrate harder and thus produce more noise.
 Even the best balanced fan motor will struggle and produce more noise if the duct installation isn't up to the task.

 There are various ways to reduce the noise:

-Using a combination of the above steps will ensure that your rangehood installation will be as quiet as it can be.
+An absolutely silent rangehood is near impossible buy by using a combination of the above steps will ensure that your rangehood installation will be as quiet as it can be.

 Choosing a rangehood is tricky because there's no way of knowing from the brochure or showroom how good it will be in practice.
 This article might make your decision easier.